Incentivising New Antibiotics: Designing a Value-Based Delinked Pull Incentive Mechansim

 The OHE is committed to equality of opportunity.
 Anyone will be considered for a role within our business, and we will welcome applications from all candidates regardless of background.

-In accordance with the Equal Opportunities Act 2010, OHE wholeheartedly supports the principle of equal opportunities and dignity at work.
 We believe passionately that employing a diverse workforce is central to our success and we value the differences that a diverse workforce brings.
 We oppose all forms of discrimination against employees, members, customers, stakeholders, job applicants, suppliers and members of the public on the grounds of the following “protected characteristics”; gender, gender reassignment, sexual orientation, marital/civil partnership status, pregnancy/maternity, religion, religious belief, age, disability or race (which includes colour, nationality, ethnic or national origins).

 Employees should not discriminate against, harass or victimise another colleague, customer, stakeholder, supplier, a job applicant, or any third party or any member of the public on the grounds of any of the protected characteristics listed above.